App version: 0.1.0

 Taking out a personal or debt consolidation loan is one way to consolidate debt, but it’s not the only one.
 Here are some other options.

-• Balance transfer credit cards: You may be able to get a credit card that offers a 0% annual percentage rate (APR) for up to 21 months, which could be useful for consolidating smaller debt.
+• Balance transfer credit cards: You may be able to get a balance transfer credit card that offers a 0% annual percentage rate (APR) for up to 21 months, which could be useful for consolidating smaller debt.
 If you are able to pay the new card off within the introductory period, you would not have to pay any interest on that debt.
 If you don’t pay the full balance off during that time, however, you could potentially end up with a higher rate than you are currently paying.
+Also, be aware of balance transfer fees that could potentially eat up your savings on interest.

 • Home equity line of credit (HELOC): If you’re a homeowner and have equity in your home, you might be able to use a HELOC to consolidate your debt.
 Because a HELOC is secured by your home, you might get a lower rate compared to a personal loan or debt consolidation loan.
 However, there is risk involved – you could lose your home if you end up not being able to make the payments.